smbgs/gryml/README.md

 - `randstr` - uses the value as length for the generated alphanumeric string
 - `source` - uses the value as file name that will be loaded as string (relative to the current context)
 - `sha256` - converts the value to sha256 hash
+- `valmap(<pipe>)` - when value is dictionary applies the pipe to the each field-value, preserving keys

 ## Chart management and migrating from HELM